 Music videos were released under Almo Sounds & Sights.

 Among the first artists signed to the new label were Gus and Angel Corpus Christi signed in 1994.
 The Irish group The Prayer Boat signed in November.
 Their single and video "Dark Green" were released in July 1995.
 In March 1995, Almo Sounds released its first album, White Courtesy Phone by Angel Corpus Christi.
 Gus's self-titled album, due to the long time recording it, was released in 1996.
+In England, Almo Sounds signed Jan Cyrka in 1994 but he did not release any recordings for Almo Sounds.

 In April 1995, Almo Sounds opened its Nashville office.
 Almo Sounds was made a division of Rondor Music International.
 Almo Sounds also had an office in New York, again housed with Rondor Music at 110 Green Street.